 - Capacity building on malaria research in the the Post-ebola era: By October 2015, 10,666 Ebola cases and 4,806 Ebola-attributable deaths had been documented in the worst Ebola epidemic in West Africa.
 In close collaboration with the European and Developing Countries Clinical Trial Partnership (EDCTP), we aim to strengthen laboratory and regulatory capacities in Liberia for the research on infectious diseases.

-- Tuikue Ndam N, Mbuba, E, González R, Cisteró P, Kariuki S, Sevene E, Rupérez M, Fonseca AM, Vala A, Maculuve S, Jiménez A, Quintó Ll, Ouma P, Ramharter M, Aponte JJ, Nhacolo A, Massougbodji A, Briand V, Kremsner PG, Mombo-Ngoma G, Desai M, Macete E, Cot M, Menéndez C, Mayor A. Resisting and tolerating P. falciparum in pregnancy under different malaria transmission intensities.
-BMC Medicine, 2017.
+- Ndam NT, Mbuba E, González R, Cisteró P, Kariuki S, Sevene E, Rupérez M, Fonseca AM, Vala A, Maculuve S, Jiménez A, Quintó L, Ouma P, Ramharter M, Aponte JJ, Nhacolo A, Massougbodji A, Briand V, Kremsner PG, Mombo-Ngoma G, Desai M, Macete E, Cot M, Menéndez C, Mayor A. Resisting and tolerating P. falciparum in pregnancy under different malaria transmission intensities.
+BMC Med.
+2017 Jul 17;15(1):130.

 - Magallón-Tejada A, Machevo S, Cisteró P, Lavstsen T, Aide P, Rubio M, Jiménez A, Turner L, Valmaseda A, Gupta H, De Las Salas B, Mandomando I, Wang CW, Petersen JE, Muñoz J, Gascón J, Macete E, Alonso PL, Chitnis CE, Bassat Q, Mayor A. Cytoadhesion to gC1qR through Plasmodium falciparum Erythrocyte Membrane Protein 1 in Severe Malaria.
 PLoS Pathog.
 2016 Nov 11;12(11):e1006011.